bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 * `--no-clipboard` as a shortcut for `--no-from-clipboard` and `--no-to-clipboard`.
 * `-e` and `--echo-clipboard` to echo what is being read from and/or written to the clipboard to the terminal.

-And the just one additional option:
+And just one additional option:

 * `-t TEMPLATE_NAME` and `--template=TEMPLATE_NAME` to force a specific template to be used for rendering the link

 #### Viewing Page Data

-The `linkify preview-page-data` sub-command is similar to, but a little simpler than, the `linkify generate-link` sub-command, so it also needs an interface.
+The `linkify preview-page-data` subcommand is similar to, but a little simpler than, the `linkify generate-link` subcommand, so it also needs an interface.

-Like the page generation sub-command, it accepts one optional argument, a URL.
+Like the page generation subcommand, it accepts one optional argument: a URL.

-To keep things consistent, all **relevant** flags supported by the link generation sub-command are also support by `linkify preview-page-data`, specifically:
+To keep things consistent, all **relevant** flags supported by the link generation subcommand are also support by `linkify preview-page-data`, specifically:

 * `--from-clipboard` and `--no-from-clipboard`
 * `-c` and `--clipboard`, but simply as an alias for `--from-clipboard`